 Specifically, this database schema contains the following tables:

 - Staging tables

-Many fact tables and the aggregate tables that come with either the Genesys historical reporting presentation layer (Genesys CX Insights [GCXI] or Genesys Interactive Insights [GI2]) or the Reporting and Analytics Aggregates (RAA) package share the same dimension tables.
+Many fact tables and the aggregate tables that come with either the Genesys historical reporting presentation layer (Genesys CX Insights [GCXI], which replaces Genesys Interactive Insights [GI2]) or the Reporting and Analytics Aggregates (RAA) package share the same dimension tables.
 The Genesys Info Mart ETL frequently loads the dimension and fact tables throughout the day to enable reporting on both recent and historical contact center activity.
 For more information, see Fact Tables and Dimension Tables.

 Whereas most control (service) tables are intended for internal purposes, certain CTL_* tables contain operational data that is helpful to system integrators and system administrators in their data validation and troubleshooting tasks.
 For more information, see Info Mart Service and Control Tables.

 GIDB stands for Global Interaction Database.
 This part of the Info Mart database is designed to keep all records that are extracted from various IDBs and subsequently merged, so that coherent reporting data at the lowest level of detail is gathered from the entire contact center and stored within a single data warehouse for as long as customers require detailed data.
 Genesys Info Mart further processes (transforms) GIDB data to create data representations useful for end-user reports.
 For more information, see GIDB Tables.